millionhz/cplusplus-notes/README.md

 int* px = &x; // a pointer px storing the memory address of variable x
 ```

-References are managed by the compiler but pointers are directly managed by the programmer.

 ![data/Untitled%2025.png](data/Image27.png)

 ## Initializing a Pointer